- Barring Kolkata, property prices in all other major cities rose marginally in last one year; home sales also rose 32% jump in the same period

 At the end of the day, size does matter and if people can stay in more spacious rental homes instead of buying pigeon coops, without having to compromise on location, the choice tends to be a no-brainer.
 Buying a home is supposed to be an upgrade, not a downgrade in lifestyle.

-While consumers shy away from buying homes because they can’t buy decent-sized homes in good locations, investors stay away from residential properties due to low rental yields and meagre-to-negative capital appreciation.
+While consumers shy away from buying homes because they can’t buy decent-sized homes in good locations, investors stay away from residential properties due to low rental yields and meager-to-negative capital appreciation.

 The current price trends